alodge/CS362-004-W2018/projects/lodgea/README.md

-This is my assignment-22 submission!
+This is my assignment-4 submission!
-(( This is the modification with the bugs ))
+(( Using random testing on my refactored and buggy code ))

 Name: Andrew Lodge; ONID: lodgea